malikgale/opensearchserver/_posts/2013-11-27-out-of-memory-issue.markdown

 {% highlight bash %}

-set OPENSEARCHSERVER_DATA=%cd%\data
+set JAVA_OPTS=-Xms1G -Xmx1G
-set CATALINA_OPTS=-server -Xms2G -Xmx2G
-cd %cd%\apache-tomcat-7.0.37
-call "%EXECUTABLE%"

 {% endhighlight %}

-The memory allocated to OSS is defined by the CATALINA_OPTS options.
+The memory allocated to OSS is defined by the JAVA_OPTS options

 `-Xms2G -Xmx2G` means 2 GB of RAM.
 You may use `-Xms768m -Xmx768m` to allow 768 megabytes of RAM.